bcomnes/sublime-standard-format/README.md

 # Standard Format
 [![Build Status](https://travis-ci.org/bcomnes/sublime-standard-format.svg?branch=master)](https://travis-ci.org/bcomnes/sublime-standard-format)

 A Sublime Text 3 plug-in that runs [standard-format](https://github.com/maxogden/standard-format) against the javascript code in your ST3 window on save or manually.
 Can be toggled on or off.
-Besides compatability details, there are no settings.
+Besides compatibility details, there are no settings.

 ## Installation